PonnuSwamyGajendran/SoftwareTestingProgram/README.md

         5. String Constant Pool (SCP)
         6. Heap area
         7. JVM [class loader, heap, scp]
-    6. DODMAS Rule [Cover add of strings chars and add of mix num and char and add of mix using modulus]
+    6. BODMAS Rule [Cover add of strings chars and add of mix num and char and add of mix using modulus]